GoGo Sentai Boukenger: Allies

-Archeologist known as the only known researcher of the most ancient civilization known, Lemuria, as well as one of the only two men who can read Lemurian.
+An archeologist known as the only known researcher of the most ancient civilization known, Lemuria (レムリア, Remuria), as well as one of the only two men who can read Lemurian.
 Despises SGS for its "ambition", and treasure hunters because of the destruction of many ruins at their hands in search of Precious.
 Portrayed by Mansaku Fuwa (不破 万作, Fuwa Mansaku).